Patsy Cline: Death

 On March 3, 1963, Cline performed a benefit at the Soldiers and Sailors Memorial Hall, Kansas City, Kansas, for the family of disc jockey "Cactus" Jack Call.
 He had died in an automobile crash a little over a month earlier.
 Also performing in the show were George Jones, George Riddle and The Jones Boys, Billy Walker, Dottie West, Wilma Lee and Stoney Cooper, George McCormick, the Clinch Mountain Boys, Cowboy Copas, and Hawkshaw Hawkins.
 Despite having a cold, Cline performed at 2:00, 5:15, and 8:15 p.m.
-All the shows were standing-room only.
+The shows were standing-room only.
 For the 2:00 p.m. show, she wore a sky-blue tulle-laden dress; for the 5:15 show, a red dress; and for the closing show at 8:00, Cline wore white chiffon.
 Her final song was the last she had recorded the previous month, "I'll Sail My Ship Alone".

-Cline, who had spent the night at the Town House Motor Hotel, was unable to fly out the day after the concert because Fairfax Airport was fogged in.
-Dottie West asked Patsy to ride in the car with West's husband, Bill, and her back to Nashville, an 8-hour drive, but Cline refused, saying: "Don't worry about me, Hoss.
+Cline spent the night at the Town House Motor Hotel, and was unable to fly out the day after the concert because Fairfax Airport was fogged in.
+Dottie West asked Patsy to ride with her and her husband, Bill, who were making the eight-hour drive from Kansas City back to Nashville.
+But Cline refused, saying: "Don't worry about me, Hoss.
 When it's my time to go, it's my time."
 On March 5, she called her mother from the motel and checked out at 12:30 p.m., going the short distance to the airport and boarding a Piper PA-24 Comanche plane, aircraft registration number N7000P.
 On board were Cline, Copas, Hawkins, and pilot Randy Hughes.

 The plane stopped once in Rogers, Arkansas, to refuel and subsequently landed at Dyersburg Municipal Airport in Dyersburg, Tennessee, at 5 pm.
 Hawkins had accepted Billy Walker's place after Walker left on a commercial flight to take care of a stricken family member.
-The Dyersburg, Tennessee, airfield manager suggested they stay the night because of high winds and inclement weather, offering them free rooms and meals, but Hughes, who was not trained in instrument flying, said, "I've already come this far.
+The Dyersburg, Tennessee, airfield manager suggested they stay the night because of high winds and inclement weather, offering them free rooms and meals.
+Hughes, who was not trained in instrument flying, said: "I've already come this far.
 We'll be there before you know it."
 The plane took off at 6:07 p.m.

-Cline's flight, however, crashed in heavy weather on the evening of March 5, 1963.
-Her recovered wristwatch had stopped at 6:20 p.m.
+Cline's flight crashed in heavy weather on the evening of March 5, 1963.
 The plane was found some 90 mi from its Nashville destination, in a forest outside of Camden, Tennessee.
 Forensic examination concluded that everyone aboard had been killed instantly.
 Until the wreckage was discovered the following dawn and reported on the radio, friends and family had not given up hope.
 Endless calls tied up the local telephone exchanges to such a degree that other emergency calls had trouble getting through.
 The lights at the aircraft's destination, Cornelia Fort Airpark, were kept on throughout the night, as reports of the missing plane were broadcast on radio and TV.